Kendra Appelman-Eastvedt

 Brenda Semerenko

-Grants and Enterprise Management Program Specialist
+Grants & Enterprise Management Program Specialist

 Brenda joined CDPHE and C3 in 2024, bringing a strong foundation in grant writing, nonprofit work, and community service.
 After earning a Bachelor’s degree in Political Science, Brenda joined the Peace Corps in 2019 as an Education Volunteer in Ukraine, where she worked closely with local communities to teach English as a second language.
 Brenda’s international experience extends to Uganda, Kenya, and Jerusalem, where she volunteered and interned with various nonprofits, focusing on community development and education.
 In 2021, Brenda moved to Denver to pursue a Master’s in International Development from the University of Denver, further honing her expertise in global development, program management, and research.
 With experience in refugee resettlement, grant writing, and program implementation, Brenda transitioned from the nonprofit sector to CDPHE, where she is dedicated to applying her skills to support the circular economy of Colorado.
 Brenda is passionate about her work and enjoys the opportunity to make a meaningful impact in her local community.